 While this may seem technical, it’s important: I believe the mucosal immunity makes our vaccine potentially the most powerful for COVID-19 of any company anywhere in the world.
 By taking the vaccine orally, the adenovirus moves from the mucosal cells in your gut into your lungs, mouth and eyes, triggering an IgA response.
 When a vaccine is injected into your arm, you get an IgG response.
-An IgG response is less powerful; it neutralises the virus as it enters your blood stream, but it won’t prevent you catching it, whereas the IgA response prevents you catching it altogether.
+An IgG response is less powerful; it neutralises the virus as it enters your bloodstream, but it won’t prevent you catching it, whereas the IgA response prevents you catching it all together.

 Why is temperature control so important in an oral vaccine?